- Diseases, Disorders & Conditions

 On the Road to Recovery - Part 2

-Recovering at Home after your Colostomy
+Recovering at Home after a Colostomy

-For the first couple of weeks after your discharge from hospital, you will get home visits from your Stoma Nurse who will always be there for you.
+For the first couple of weeks after your discharge from the hospital, you will get home visits from your Stoma Nurse who will always be there for you.
 He or she will dress your wounds; continue to tutor you on how to use your ostomy bags and other stoma supplies.

 There will also be advice on how to live with a stoma whether your ostomy is temporary or permanently.